 Mint Tea: A fitting end to every meal.
 It is a great way to digest your food and it tastes great.
 Very refreshing.

 Don’t forget that this is a Muslim country.
 You should not expect to find alcohol in most places.
 Your hotel might have it, ours did, but it was €4 for a 250 ml can 🙁 and a glass of wine was l think €6..yikes!

 We brought back with us a couple of tagines to cook with.
 We also splurged on some really good quality saffron.
 Very pricey, even there as we wanted the best quality one.
 We had one of the hotel staffers purchase it as part of their order and it was worth it.

 Flights, accommodation and shopping total came to roughly $700.
 The flights were the cheapest flight, The figure is slightly high because as l mentioned earlier, I forgot my suitcase at home and had to purchase clothes, undies and slippers etc to wear whilst there.

 Was it worth it?
 Yep! absolutely.

-Safety?
-Marrakesh is a very safe place.
+Safe?
+Yes, Marrakesh is a very safe place.
 I think it has to do with the fact that there is little alcohol available.
 It reminds me of Istanbul in that aspect.
 Lovely!
 I think for the most part, most Muslim countries are safe to visit as the laws are pretty strict with regards to stealing.